krishauser/Klampt/Cpp/docs/Manual-Planning.md

    To use `RobotConstrainedInterpolator`, construct an instance with the robot and its IK constraints.
 Then, calling `RobotConstrainedInterpolator.Make()` with two consecutive configurations will produce a list of finely-discretized milestones up to the tolerance `RobotConstrainedInterpolator.xtol`.
 Alternatively, the `RobotSmoothConstrainedInterpolator` class and the `MultiSmoothInterpolate` function can be used to construct a smoothed cubic path.

-### Python API

-The `planTo*` functions in klampt.plan.robotplanning accept arbitrary inverse kinematics constraints using the `equalityConstraints` keyword argument.
-Internally, these functions use the `ContactCSpace` class defined in `klampt.plan.robotcspace`.
-In order to cast a milestone path to a piecewise linear path that satisfies contact constraints, the `space.discretizePath(path,epsilon=1e-2)` convenience function is provided.